fpiette/OverbyteICS/ReadMe6.txt

 - If you have Delphi or BCB complaining about a file not found, add VC32 directory to your library path.

-- If you are using BCB3, 4, 5 or 6, you may encounter an error at link time such as "Unable to open file MWBCB30.LIB" (or other libs).
+- If you are using BCB you may encounter an error at link time such as "Unable to open file MWBCB30.LIB" (or other libs).
 This is a bug in BCB.
-To solve it, close BCB and open the package or project file with notepad or any text editor and remove any reference to the missing libraries.
+To solve it, you can edit project option file (right click in project manager) and remove any reference to the missing libraries.
-Then start BCB again, reopen the project and rebuilt it.
-With BCB5/6 you can edit project option file (right click in project manager).

 - Don't forget that the C++Builder components are located in .\delphi\vc32 which is object pascal source code (not a problem for C++Builder, just